Azure Arc network requirements

 Subset of endpoints for ESU only

-If you are using Azure Arc-enabled servers only for the purpose of Extended Security Updates for Windows Server 2012, you can enable the following subset of endpoints:
+If you're using Azure Arc-enabled servers only for Extended Security Updates for either or both of the following products:

 Agent resource Description When required Endpoint used with private link